HMS-Core/hms-dtm-demo-android/README.md

 - [Stack Overflow](https://stackoverflow.com/questions/tagged/huawei-mobile-services) is the best place for any programming questions.
 Be sure to tag your question with
 `huawei-mobile-services`.
 - [Huawei Developer Forum](https://forums.developer.huawei.com/forumPortal/en/home?fid=0101187876626530001) HMS Core Module is great for general questions, or seeking recommendations and opinions.

-If you run into a bug in our samples, please submit an [issue](https://github.com/HMS-Core/hms-dtm-demo-android-studio/issues) to the Repository.
-Even better you can submit a [Pull Request](https://github.com/HMS-Core/hms-dtm-demo-android-studio/pulls) with a fix.

 ## License
 The sample code has obtained the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).